-The reality is average client lifetime value has massive ramifications for what you can afford to do when it comes to your marketing and sales investments.
+The reality is average client's lifetime value has massive ramifications for what you can afford to do regarding your marketing and sales investments.
 For example, if a client spends $5 with you on their first purchase and over the lifetime of their purchases with you, that totals up to $50, you don't have a lot of marketing and sales budget to work with.

 Staffing a Sales Force

 You certainly can't afford an outside salesforce from a $50 average client lifetime value.
-You can't afford an inside sales force either.
-Best case scenario, maybe there's a live chat in a call center, but the average client lifetime value really dictates what you can afford to do with traditional marketing.
+You can't afford an inside sales force, either.
+In the best-case scenario, maybe there's a live chat in a call center, but the average client lifetime value really dictates what you can afford to do with traditional marketing.

 With digital marketing and staffing up a sales force, conversely, if you sell something to mid-market and enterprise companies and your average sale is $50,000 or $500,000, that opens up a whole new world of possibilities for building an inside sales force and having business development reps that travel to client sites.